 RIA as a tool and a process are expected to improve policy making.
-However, as discussed in the introduction, implementing a full RIA including CBA in a governance system is a challenging task.
-This paper has discussed the current use of RIA, including CBA, in the Swedish policy making context.
+However, as discussed in the introduction of this paper, implementing a full RIA including CBA in a governance system is a challenging task.
+In this paper, we have discussed the current use of RIA, including CBA, in the Swedish policy making context.
 Our focus has been on its role in transport policy and planning.
-The discussion was based on the experiences of the obstacles encountered when trying to implement the full RIA for regulations of the Swedish transport regulator (the Swedish Transport Agency).
-It was found that in Sweden, contrary to many other OECD countries, the responsibility for the implementation of RIA does not rest at the central government level.
-Instead, it is in the hands of several government agencies.
-There also appears to be a separation between the work with the "IA Ordinance" (2007:1244), which only applies to regulatory agencies, and the work with CBA, which is mainly done in relation to transport investment planning and, in recent years, the work with the environmental quality objectives.
+Our discussion is based on the experiences of the obstacles encountered when trying to implement the full RIA in the work with regulation at the Swedish transport regulator (the Swedish Transport Agency).
+We have found that in Sweden, contrary to many other OECD countries, the responsibility for the implementation of RIA does not rest at the central government level.
+Instead it is in the hands of several government agencies.
+There also appears to be a separation between the work with CBA, which is mainly done in relation to transport investment planning and, in recent years, the work with the environmental quality objectives.
 Hence, the current system is highly fragmented.

-Reasons for the current institutional design are according to our findings policy-making traditions and politics.
+Reasons for the current institutional design are according to our findings policy making traditions and politics.
 Compared to other countries, Sweden has an elaborate system for the preparations of policy proposals.
 Through the established processes with commissions of inquiry and the referral process much information, and the pros and cons of different solutions, are collected and analysed.
 Hence, the process has supported rationalistic policy making and therefore the usefulness of RIA may be an issue.
 This is the influence of tradition.
-As for politics, it is clear that the implementation of the work on better regulation stemming from the European Union in practice has implied a focus on regulatory simplification and administrative burdens for the businesses.
+As for politics, it is clear that the implementation of the work with better regulation stemming from the EU in practice has implied a focus on regulatory simplification and administrative burdens for the businesses.
 A reason for this is that the implementation of the RIA ordinance has been placed in the hands of the Swedish Agency for Economic and Regional Growth.
-Moreover, the only scrutiny of RIAs is made by the Better Regulation Council, which according to its instructions should focus on Section 7 of the ordinance, that is, consequences for enterprises.
+Moreover, the only scrutiny of RIAs is made by the Better Regulation Council, which according to its instructions should focus on § 7 in the ordinance, consequences for enterprises.

-However, policy making in Sweden is changing, in part influenced by the membership in the EU28.
-Much more than before, regulatory changes stem from decisions made at the EU level.
-A recent example is the EU Directive on the charging of heavy goods vehicles for the use of certain infrastructures.
+We can, however, conclude that policy making in Sweden is changing, in part influenced by the membership in the EU.
+Much more than before regulatory changes stems from decisions made at the EU level.
+A recent example is the EU Directive on the charging of heavy goods vehicles for the use of certain infrastructures16.
 Currently a commission of inquiry is investigating how this directive should be implemented in Sweden.
 According to this directive, the charges should be differentiated based on the Euro-class of a heavy goods vehicle and to do this marginal cost estimates should be used.
-Another example, where the Swedish Transport Agency has been involved in the preparation of Swedish regulation, is the directive regulating the inspection of vehicles.
+Another example, where the Swedish Transport Agency has been involved in the preparation of Swedish regulation, is the directive regulating inspections of vehicles.
 The latter is an example of changes taking place where the agencies together with the ministries make preparation concerning regulations instead of commissions of inquiry.
 With the small ministries in Sweden, the government agencies have become very important players in the field of policy making.